e-zz/logseq-pdf-extract/README.md

 ### 1.1 Import Zotero Items  (Experimental)

-This function serves as a local equivalent to Logseq's `/Zotero` command.
-Currently, it supports quick importing of items selected in Zotero or in a Zotero search panel.
-More features are planned and PRs welcome.
-Better BibTeX citation key is also imported (Experimental.
+This function serves as a local equivalent to Logseq's .
+For a comparison between this and Logseq's native `/Zotero` command, see [#4](https://github.com/e-zz/logseq-pdf-extract/issues/4).

+Currently, this plugin supports quick importing of items selected in Zotero or in a Zotero search panel.
+More features are planned (see [here](#possible-improvements) PRs are welcome).
+Alos, Better BibTeX citation key can be imported.
+(Experimental.
 See [#alias_citationKey](#alias_citationkey-experimental) ).

 - Import items selected in Zotero:
   - Press `Ctrl+Alt+e` or type `/PDF: import selected Zotero items at cursor`